 HITS strives for a long-term research agenda with projects that show high potential for significant results.
 We focus on a small number of challenging research fields in which our research is curiosity-driven and unhindered by disciplinary barriers.

-Our research is interdisciplinary and cooperative.
+Our research is interdisciplinary and cooperative, and HITS fosters in particular collaborations and exchange across the wide range of disciplines at the institute.
 We collaborate intensively with other research institutions, universities and industry partners.

 Furthermore, we aim to raise public awareness for the importance of science – especially data-driven science.